Employment contracts in the equine industry

 - give a new employee a formal offer of employment in writing

-- give the new employee the minimum requirements of the *Written Statement of Employment Particulars before or as they start their new job
+- give the new employee the Principle Statement of the *Written Statement of Employment Particulars before or on the first day of their new job

-- give the final section of the Written Statement of Employment Particulars before the two-month time limit is up
+- give the Wider Written Statement of Employment Particulars before the two-month time limit is up

 All three documents will form the employee’s Written Statement of Employment Particulars.

-No matter how the Written Statement of Employment Particulars is issued, the employee must receive it in full within two months of starting work. *You can read more about the legal requirements of the Written Statement of Employment Particulars here.
+No matter how the Written Statement of Employment Particulars is issued, the employee must receive the Principle Statement on their first day of work and the Wider Written Statement in full within two months of starting work. *You can read more about the legal requirements of the Written Statement of Employment Particulars here.

 Who should receive a Written Statement of Employment (a written employment contract)?